Previously in the series: List is a monad (part 1)

 .Bind(DeactivateDecision); // Result<User, Error>, only runs if FindUser succeeded

-// Handle at the boundary (or when translating between layers):
+// Handle at the application boundary (or when converting to another output type):

 string message = result.Match(